 Predictive analytics is a hot topic.
 We spend a lot of time talking about how beneficial predictive analytics can be to our business decisions but we also need to acknowledge that there are a few things that can go wrong.
 Predictive analytics is based on mathematics, on taking existing data and forecasting it forward.
 So, what are the potential pitfalls to be aware of?
+What are the issues with predictive analytics?

 Black Swan Events